nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `example_command 29 n/John Doe t/Hello t/World`.
 Notice that the prefix `bd` is not specified here, because it is optional.

 </div>

-### Prefix
-Prefix refers to characters appearing before a slash in a command.
-Prefixes label the information that they represent.
-For example, the add elderly command `add_elderly ic/S1234567A ...` contains the prefix `ic` to indicate that the text that follows is the NRIC of the elderly.
-* Prefixes should be entered in all **lower case** e.g. `n/Abdul` instead of `N/Abdul`.
-* Fields after prefixes have leading and trailing whitespaces removed e.g. `n/ Mary` is trimmed to `n/Mary`.

 ### Field
 Field refers to information following a slash in a command, providing information to the relevant prefix, such as indicating a volunteer's name, phone number, email and other information.